diogro/expressionVariance-manuscript/main.md

 This mean-variance correction was verified by plotting mean-variance relations before and after correction, and these plots can be seen in the supporting information (SI appendix 1).
 Various technical covariates (like experimental batch, sex, etc.) were manually curated from the metadata associated with each study and accounted for using an independent linear fixed-effects model for each study.
 A list of covariates used for each study is available in the supporting information (SI data 1).
-Outlier individuals in the residual distribution were removed using a robust Principal Component Analysis (PCA) approach of automatic outlier detection described in @Chen2020-fy.
+Outlier individuals in the residual distribution were removed using robust Principal Component Analysis (PCA) approach of automatic outlier detection described in @Chen2020-fy.
 This procedure first estimates a robust Principal Components for each study and then measures the Mahalanobis distance between each sample and the robust mean.
 Samples that are above the 0.99 percentile in Mahalanobis distance to the mean are marked as outliers and removed.
 We verify that the batch effect correction and outlier removal are reasonable by using PCA scatter plots after each step of the pipeline to check the result for residual problems like groupings or other artifacts.
-These PCA plots before and after batch correction and outlier removal are also included in the SI appendix 1.
+These PCA plots before and after batch correction and outlier removal are also included in SI appendix 1.
-After all sample filtering, the mean sample size we used for each data set was 390, with a median of 251, and a ranged from 12 to 2931 samples.
+After all sample filtering, the mean sample size we used for each data set was 390, with a median of 251, and ranged from 12 to 2931 samples.
 Gene expression standard deviations (SDs) are measured as the residual standard deviations after fixed effect correction and outlier removal.
-We choose standard deviation as a measure of variation to have a statistic on a linear scale, and we do not use coefficient of variation because we have already corrected for mean differences and for the mean-variance relation inherent to RNA-seq count data [@De_Jong2019-po].
+We choose standard deviation as a measure of variation to have a statistic on a linear scale, and we do not use the coefficient of variation because we have already corrected for mean differences and for the mean-variance relation inherent to RNA-seq count data [@De_Jong2019-po].
 The full annotated pipeline is available at [the github repository ayroles-lab/ExpressionVariance](https://github.com/ayroles-lab/ExpressionVariance).

 ## Correlations in transcriptional variance

 We assessed the similarity in gene expression variance across studies by using a between-study Spearman correlation matrix of the measured SDs.
 Only genes present in all studies were used to calculate the Spearman correlation matrix, ~4200 genes in total.
-Using Spearman correlations avoids problems related to overall scaling or coverage differences, and allows us to assess if the same genes are usually more- or less-variable across studies.
+Using Spearman correlations avoids problems related to overall scaling or coverage differences, and allows us to assess if the same genes are usually more or less variable across studies.
 To investigate the factors involved in determining correlations between studies, we used a Bayesian varying effects model to investigate the effect of study origin and tissue on the correlations across studies.
 This model is designed to take the non-independent nature of a set of correlations into account when modeling the correlation between gene expression SDs.
 This is accomplished by adding a per-study random effect, see [@Dias2022-au] for details.